filamentphp/filament/packages/admin/docs/09-upgrade-guide.md

 title: Upgrading from v1.x
 ---

-> Due to the nature of these changes, we recommend that you make them before you upgrade the Filament package to v2.x.
-This will prevent errors from occurring during the Composer upgrade process.

 > If you see anything missing from this guide, please do not hesitate to [make a pull request](https://github.com/laravel-filament/filament/edit/2.x/packages/admin/docs/09-upgrade-guide.md) to our repository!
 Any help is appreciated!

 ## High impact changes